adowlin/project-1-dungeons-dragons/README.md

 - On screen sized between 576px & 1200px, the card deck on the "Meetup Times" page is stretched too far vertically.

 ### Bugs Found
-- In Bootstrap buttons that were intended to link to other site pages, or link to a PDF download, the buttons originally didn't work as links - when the button were clicked, nothing happened.
+- In Bootstrap buttons that were intended to link to other site pages, or link to a PDF download, the buttons originally didn't work as links - when the buttons were clicked, nothing happened.
     - Cause: I found that the cause of this issue was the use of `button` html elements.
     - Fix: I changed the `button` elements to `a` elements with `role="button"`.

 - When viewing the deployed site on an iOS device, the background image of the hero section in index.html did not display in the correct position.
 The image appeared to be fixed to the top left corner, meaning just that corner of the image was visible, and the main focus area of the image was not visible.
     - Cause: I found that this was caused by having `background-attachment:fixed;` set in the CSS code for the image.
 The `fixed` value for `background-attachment` is not supported by iOS.
-    - Fix: I changed the `backgound-attachment` attribute on the image to `scroll`, which allows the image to scroll with the rest of the webpage, and allowed the image to be positioned correctly on iOS.
+    - Fix: I changed the `background-attachment` attribute on the image to `scroll`, which allows the image to scroll with the rest of the webpage, and allowed the image to be positioned correctly on iOS.
 Root cause & fix found [here](https://stackoverflow.com/questions/19795830/background-image-not-scaling-properly-on-ios/19798729).
     - Screenshot: </br>
 <img src="/readme-assets/ios-image-bug.png" alt="iOS image bug" style="width:400px;height:812px;">